10 incredible secret camping spots in Australia

 Sandy Blight Junction campsite, WA

-• Facilities: Absolutely none.
+• Facilities: Absolutely none (Bush camping)

-Western Australia is our largest state, so I had to squeeze in one of my favourite campsites from this beautiful part of our country.
-If (like me) you are fascinated by the large stands of beautiful desert oak trees, you will understand why I have nominated this spot.
 It isn’t an official campsite at all.
 In fact, I was simply driving up the long and winding Sandy Blight Junction road when it was time to find a camp for the evening and I entered this amazing grove of desert oaks.
-After about 100 kilometres north of the Great Central Road I found a small clearing amongst these beautiful trees and enjoyed an amazing night under the star-filled sky with the wind sighing through the desert oak needles.
-Try it for yourself, the serenity is top-shelf.
+After about 100 kilometres north of the Great Central Road I found a small clearing amongst these beautiful trees and enjoyed an amazing night under the star-filled sky.
+This rounds out our collection of secret camping spots in Australia.
+Important: You must hold a valid Transit Permit from the Aboriginal Lands Trust/Ngaanyatjarra Council to travel this route.

-Psssst!
 Read our top toilet and shower tips for camping!